Monday, July 25, 2011

 -- First things first ...
 400 yards away on his first tee shot, eh?
 Fine, that’s fine.
 But how in the world is the man that far away going to see, and point out, that it was Gilmore and the movers that were hitting balls at them?
 And if that man could see them, why wouldn’t he go to the house and identify them as the people that broke his window?

 -- The Waterbury driving range has a 400-yard range sign.
 Umm huh.

--- If you win the Waterbury Open, some nondescript golf tournament, you’re automatically on “the pro tour”?
+-- If you win the Waterbury Open, some random golf tournament, you’re automatically on “the pro tour”?
 Really?
 And it’s a one-day event?
-I would pay a LOT of money for a chance to play in a one-day event for a full-time card on the PGA Tour.
+I would pay a LOT of money for a chance to play in a one-day event for an exempt card on the PGA Tour.
 That would be like the NBA holding a three-point contest, and if you make four in a row, you are automatically a member of the Dallas Mavericks.

 -- Please, just PLEASE, look at the crowd listening to Shooter McGavin’s initial speech at the Waterbury Open.
 It’s a mix of 40-somethings and old women.
 And this is a qualifier for the pro tour?
 Gotcha.
 Not a single under 40-something in the bunch.

 -- Chubbs calls “time” after Happy’s initial whiff in the qualifier.
 That would be a second caddie helping out.
 That’s illegal.
 Also, TIMEOUT!

 -- He hit it in the pond and somehow moved up the leaderboard after jumping in and getting his ball.

 -- On the last hole of the qualifier he not only has his caddie carrying his clubs and Chubbs giving him a read, but he also has a third caddie tending the flag.